integrativemodeling/nup84/README.md

 # Nup84 complex

-Nup84 modeling script using DSS/EDC crosslinks and 2D EM data.
+These scripts demonstrate the use of [IMP](http://salilab.org/imp), [MODELLER](http://salilab.org/modeller), and [PMI](https://github.com/salilab/pmi) in the modeling of the Nup84 complex using DSS/EDC crosslinks and 2D EM data.

-Authors: Riccardo Pellarin, Elina Tjioe, and Seung Joong Kim
+First, MODELLER is used to generate structures for the individual components in the Nup84 complex.
+Then, IMP is used to fit these components together into the electron microscopy density map of Nup84 complex.

-The script works with the latest IMP, PMI and isd_emxl libraries.
+The script works with the latest IMP, PMI and isd_emx¡l libraries.

 Compile IMP using mpi (needed for the replica exchange, use "module load mpi/openmpi-x86_64-nodlopen" on the cluster)

 ## List of files and directories: